bhave-abhay/QkApp/README.md

   - All the classes it uses by default are from bootstrap-4, so any customization thereof is readily compatible with it.
   - Almost all of the classes it assigns are configurable.
 You are free to choose ANY!
     - [TODO - add config for EVERY class which QkApp assigns to any elements.]
-- QkApp does not a server side software.
-It works in browser, and facilitates some "meta" capabilities generally needed for any and all APPs, like handling a form as, well, just that - a form, or showing a form in dialog or a wizard or elsewhere.
+- QkApp is not a server side software.
+It works in browser, and facilitates some "meta" capabilities generally needed for any and all APPs

 # Now, what is QkApp?
 QkApp provides a system of many components that can be used with each other seamlessly, allowing whatever combinations you want off them.
+It forms a skeleton for an app with capabilities like handling a form as, well, just that - a form, or showing a form in dialog or a wizard or elsewhere, or requesting a web service, etc.

 - [UI Components](#ui-components)
   - [QkAlert](#1-qkalert)